Water for Women - Vietnam

-Water for Women partners with Thrive Networks / East Meets West to deliver Women-Led Output Based Aid (WOBA) to some of the poorest and most vulnerable in 5 provinces of Vietnam, reaching an estimated 323,000* people.
+From 2018 - 2022, Water for Women partnered with Thrive Networks / East Meets West to deliver Women-Led Output Based Aid (WOBA) to some of the poorest and most vulnerable people in 5 provinces of Vietnam, reaching over 104,700* people.

 Context